Sppdd/oacto/README.md

 **Built with ❤️ to make local AI automation accessible to everyone**

-*No API keys.
-No subscriptions.
-No data collection.
-Just powerful automation.*
+*No extension.
+No complexity.
+Just powerful automation.* 🚀